 Stage 3 — small claim at the Sąd Rejonowy under the simplified procedure.
 If the carrier still refuses, file at the local district court (Sąd Rejonowy).
 EU 261 claims fit comfortably in the simplified procedure (postępowanie uproszczone): cases up to 20,000 PLN qualify, and the court fee starts at 30 PLN for claims up to 2,500 PLN (covering the €250 bracket) and 100 PLN for claims up to 7,500 PLN (covering €400 and €600).
 No lawyer is required.
 Jurisdiction follows Brussels I bis (Regulation 1215/2012, Article 7(1)(b)) as interpreted by the CJEU in Rehder (C-204/08, 2009) — you may sue at the place of departure or the place of arrival, so a Warsaw–Frankfurt passenger can choose the Sąd Rejonowy for the Warsaw airport district.
 The court awards back the fee to you on a winning judgment.

-Critically for Polish passengers: the prescription period is 10 years under Article 118 of the Civil Code, as the Polish Supreme Court confirmed in resolution III CZP 111/16 of 17 March 2017.
-This is one of the longest prescription windows in the EU.
-The CJEU in Cuadrench Moré (C-139/11, 2013) held that national limitation rules govern EU 261 claims, so a Polish passenger can still file a lawsuit in 2026 for a flight from 2018 — a position not available to passengers in most other Member States.
+Critically for Polish passengers: the prescription period is one year under Article 205c(7) of the Aviation Law, as the Polish Supreme Court confirmed in resolution III CZP 111/16 of 17 March 2017.
+This is one of the shortest prescription windows in the EU.
+The CJEU in Cuadrench Moré (C-139/11, 2013) held that national limitation rules govern EU 261 claims, so a Polish passenger cannot file in 2026 over a flight from 2018 — that year ran out long ago.

 For the full self-claim playbook with templates, see our guide to claiming EU 261 compensation yourself vs. through a claim firm — and the Polish-language source page for this article: odszkodowanie za odmowę przyjęcia na pokład .